RufelleEmmanuelPactol/trex-encryption/README.md

 as of version 1.0, these are the current weaknesses of crypt.h:
-- does not encrypt special character properly
+- does not encrypt special characters properly
 - it has a security vulnerability concerning the "string corrupted" if the hacker can time